 One case worth examination is US Speed Skating in which the team uses a voice-enabled mobile app that helps coaches review athletes’ workloads and build training sessions.
 It analyzes skate times and performances while skaters are still on the ice.

 Maybe you’re thinking, “Why should speed skating matter to me?”
 Speed skating is a highly competitive event and the difference between winning and losing a major race often depends on fraction-of-a-second performance differences.
 The solution US Speed Skating uses brings together technologies in the cloud to provide efficient management and data sharing with analytics that cut to the important insights quickly.
 This allows high-performance teams to adjust quickly to compete.

-Whether the team is creating its advantage on steel edged skates or though the cloud, improving performance requires feedback.
+Whether the team is creating its advantage on steel edged skates or through the cloud, improving performance requires feedback.
 Analytics, IoT and mobile technologies combine to provide in-the-moment actionable insights to improve athletic performance and business outcomes.

 CIOs often have innovation teams, but this doesn’t always mean their teams are innovative.
 With nearly every company in the possession of an innovative team, few organizations actually think they are innovative, as measured by results and impact.
 According to an IBM mobile and emerging technologies survey of global executives completed in March 2017, 95 percent said they have dedicated innovation teams, but only 55 percent would rate their own organization as being somewhat more innovative than their peers.
 And only 39 percent of the global executives surveyed reported that they significantly outperform their peers in revenue or operating efficiency.

 Moreover, fast data gathering and analysis is a particularly difficult point for many companies.
 In fact, 59 percent of companies believe they lack the capabilities to generate meaningful business insights from their data at speed.
 As US Speed Skating shows, real data advantage is achievable where cloud combines with analytics and results are attainable and measurable.